Temple Newsam: 20th century

 In 1909, 610 acre of the estate at Knostrop were compulsorily purchased by Leeds Corporation to build a sewage plant.
 During the First World War (1914–17) the south wing of the house was turned into a hospital by Edward Wood and his wife Dorothy.
 Edward Wood fought in France as part of the Yorkshire Hussars, whilst Dorothy oversaw the running of the hospital as part of the Mayors War Committee.
 In 1922 Edward Wood sold the park and house to Leeds Corporation for a nominal sum, placing covenants over them to ensure their preservation for the future.
+An offer to purchase the contents for a reduced sum was turned down by the council, resulting in most being sold in 1922.

 On 19 October 1923, Temple Newsam was opened to the public along with a golf course.
-In the Derby Daily Telegraph newspaper, Temple Newsam was compared to Hampton Court.
+In the Derby Daily Telegraph newspaper, Temple Newsam was compared to Hampton Court Palace.
 Despite many people visiting the house and using the golf course, the Corporation lost money during the first decade mostly due to poor farming practices.
 In July 1932, the Great Yorkshire Show was held at Temple Newsam and was a great success.
 Preparations for war were made as early as April 1939, and in August, small items were being packed up for storage.
-In September 1939, Temple Newsam was closed to the public and items were moved there for storage from Leeds City Art Gallery.
+In September 1939, Temple Newsam was closed to the public and items were moved there for storage from Leeds Art Gallery.
 It was decided that objects would be displayed, and the house was officially reopened in November 1939, when it was again likened to Hampton Court in the press.